Michigan Matters: Civility & Politics?

 Southfield (CBS Detroit) – Susy Avery, Co-Director of MSU’s Michigan Political Leadership Program, Randy Richardville, political strategist, and Peter Bhatia, Editor and Vice President of Detroit Free Press, appear on CBS 62’s “Michigan Matters” this Sunday (7:30 am) to talk about civility and politics, social justice, media and more on a fast paced show.

-Avery, former chair of the Michigan Republican Party, also talked with Senior Producer/Host Carol Cain about the plight of current GOP Chair Ron Weiser, who has been in hot water over comments made at a recent fundraiser.READ MORE: Chip Shortage Forces More Production Cuts By GM, Ford
+Avery, former chair of the Michigan Republican Party, also talked with Senior Producer/Host Carol Cain about the plight of current GOP Chair Ron Weiser, who has been in hot water over comments made at a recent fundraiser.READ MORE: Panera Fundraising Event To Raise Transplant Funds For Local Young Adult

 Avery discussed the MPLP Annual Fundraiser event featuring national political analyst Charlie Cook which is being held virtually on April 29.
 The event raises funds for the lauded non-partisan program at MSU which trains 24 fellows each year for careers in politics.
 Cain will moderate the MPLP conversation with Cook.

-Richardville shared his thoughts about Weiser’s future, and that of Gov. Gretchen Whitmer, who faces re-election in 2022.READ MORE: Watch The Derek Chauvin Trial Live
+Richardville shared his thoughts about Weiser’s future, and that of Gov. Gretchen Whitmer, who faces re-election in 2022.READ MORE: This Weekend: I-275 Lane Closures Continue Between 7 Mile Road And I-96/I-696/M-5

 Bhatia discussed the George Floyd murder trial underway in Minneapolis as former police officer Derek Chauvin’s fate will be determined in a trial likely to last weeks.